fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 	- Service `culture_amp`: Your Culture Amp client ID.
 	- Service `cvent`: Your Cvent client ID.
 	- Service `d2l_brightspace`: Your D2L Brightspace client ID.
-	- Service `ebay`: Your eBay client ID.
+	- Service `ebay`: Your eBay app ID.
+	- Service `exact_online`: Your Exact Online client ID.
 	- Service `flexport`: The Flexport API Key.
 	- Service `genesys`: Your Genesys client ID.
 	- Service `hana_sap_hva_ecc_netweaver`: Three-digit (000-999) identifier of the SAP client, which is sent to an AS ABAP upon logon.
 	- Service `hana_sap_hva_s4_netweaver`: Three-digit (000-999) identifier of the SAP client, which is sent to an AS ABAP upon logon.
+	- Service `ilevel`: Your iLevel Client ID.
 	- Service `instructure`: Your Instructure client ID.
 	- Service `integral_ad_science`: Your integral_ad_science client id.
 	- Service `looker_source`: Your Looker Client ID.